CS3219-AY2324S1/ay2324s1-course-assessment-g28/backend/services/question/README.md

 ## Quick Start

 ## Docker Container Startup

 The instructions here are for running the user service in a docker container.

+1. Ensure port 27018 on your machine is unoccupied (recommended)
 1. Create a file called `.env` and follow `.env.example` to populate the fields.
-For example, PORT=3000 and MONGO_URI=mongodb://mongodb:27017/questions
+You may use the default values from .env.example (recommended)
-2. Run `docker-compose up --build`
+1. Run `docker-compose up --build`
-3. Verify that the server is running by checking `localhost:PORT`
+1. Verify that the server is running by checking `localhost:PORT`

 ## Local Environment Startup

 The instructions here are for running the user service directly on your system.

 1. Ensure mongodb is installed on your local machine, and start it (e.g. on Mac, `brew services start mongodb-community@7.0`)
 2. Create a file called `.env` and follow `.env.example` to populate the fields.
 For example, PORT=1234 and MONGO_URI=mongodb://127.0.0.1:27017
 3. Install all required dependencies (e.g. `npm ci`).